t0rrential/tempo-csv-manager/README.md

 python project designed to work with tempo monitor csvs, for windows 10/11.

 features:
-• shortest path between all stores using travelling-salesman problem solver\n
+• shortest path between all stores using travelling-salesman problem solver
-• stores sortable by distance, profitability, and cost/profit ratio\n
+• stores sortable by distance, profitability, and cost/profit ratio
 • google maps api integration for distance and map photos
 • dark theme / light theme

 ## setup